-Samsung is famous for fantastic smartphone photography, but which of its many devices has the best camera?
-We're going to take you through some of the most recent Samsung releases, so you can select the right handset for you.
+Samsung cameras are famously some of the best to ever be fitted into a smartphone, but which of its many devices has the best Samsung camera?
+We're going to take you through some of the most recent Samsung releases, so you can decide which phone has the best camera for you.

 Samsung Galaxy S21/S21+

 Whether you prefer the Samsung Galaxy S21, or the slightly larger S21+, you'll find identical Samsung camera systems on both handsets.
 Designed by Samsung to make photography and videography a breeze on your smartphone, this triple-lens camera setup is sure to have all your needs covered.

 From the moment you open up the 12MP+12MP+64MP rear camera, you're sure to be impressed.
 The main 12MP lens on both S21 devices comes with optical image stabilisation to keep your shots in focus, while the second 12MP ultra-wide lens helps you fit more into the frame without needing to take a step back.
 The final 64MP telephoto lens is all you need to create a sense of depth in your shots too, and it's perfect for portraits.

 Photography features like Single Take, Night Mode and Super Steady Mode help to take your photos and videos to the next level - ensuring you can capture a single moment at multiple angles, shoot in darkness and steady any unwanted shakiness in a recording.
 Speaking of video, the S21 and S21+ are capable of filming in 8K - the highest resolution currently available.
 You can even edit in 8K using the S21 duo too, without having to import footage to a different device.